Benefits of Muscular Strength

 19. It helps control blood glucose levels in people with diabetes or pre-diabetes conditions

-20. Improved body composition; strength training is great for maintaining or building muscle mass while simultaneously losing fat tissue.
+20. Improved body composition; strength training is excellent for maintaining or building muscle mass while losing fat tissue.

 21. Improved aerobic capacity – the ability of the heart and lungs to supply oxygen, allowing us to exercise for longer before becoming fatigued

-22. Reduced risk of osteoporosis in later life because bones are constantly being broken down by weight training which can help to prevent their depletion or loss
+22. Reduced risk of osteoporosis in later life because bones are constantly being broken down by weight training,g which can help to prevent their depletion or loss

 23. Reduction in blood pressure levels